ihmeuw/vivarium_research/docs/source/intervention_models/maternal_supplementation/index.rst

 - We assume that the full effect of the intervention occurs immediately at conception.
 This is to align with BMGF targets of beginning maternal supplementation product as soon as possible, but is still overly optomistic and may be updated.
 - We assume that the effect of the intervention persists for six weeks postpartum at which point hemoglobin returns to its pre-pregnancy value
 - We assume no effect modification by baseline hemoglobin level.
-In reality, the individual hemoglobin shifts are likely greater among those we are anemic at baseline.
+In reality, the individual hemoglobin shifts are likely greater among those who are anemic at baseline.

 Verification and validation criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~